-Gay couples can now legally marry in 18 countries -- a statistic that increasingly raises an important question: Where's the best spot for a same-sex honeymoon?
+(CNN) — As same-sex couples can now legally marry in more and more countries, it raises a question: Where's the best spot for a same-sex honeymoon?

 More and more destinations are now catering to lesbian, gay, bisexual and transgender (LGBT) travelers.

 John Tanzella, chief executive of the International Gay and Lesbian Travel Association, says it's an encouraging trend, but he worries there's a risk of gay vacationers being targeted as a "niche."

 "When you're planning that dream trip it's still important to work with travel professionals who understand the needs of gay travelers as individuals," he adds.

 Among travel organizations that seem to be getting the message is the Association of British Travel Agents.
 It has compiled a list of destinations offering same-sex honeymooners a friendly atmosphere and catering to a broad range of tastes:

 The dramatic backdrop of Table Mountain rises above this gorgeous city bathed in almost year-round sunshine.

 It's a great place to relax for a couple of days, then travel out to the numerous wineries in the lush green countryside close to the city.